vuejs-translations/docs-cs/src/api/reactivity-advanced.md

   - Skipping proxy conversion can provide performance improvements when rendering large lists with immutable data sources.

   They are considered advanced because the raw opt-out is only at the root level, so if you set a nested, non-marked raw object into a reactive object and then access it again, you get the proxied version back.
-This can lead to **identity hazards** - i.e. performing an operation that relies on object identity but using both the raw and the proxied version of the same object:
+This can lead to **identity hazards** - tj. performing an operation that relies on object identity but using both the raw and the proxied version of the same object:

   ```js
   const foo = markRaw({